-Relevance: The aim and importance of the endeavor to furthering ISME’s mission and building on and maintaining ISME’s Core Values – (50%):
+Relevance—The aim and importance of the endeavour to furthering ISME’s mission and that build on the core value of internationalisation (50%):

-- potential for the project to have influence and impact within music education locally, nationally and/or internationally.
+- Potential for the project to have influence and impact on music education locally, nationally and/or internationally

 Adjudication committee members assign a score for each of the three criteria based on the scoring table below.
 The appropriate weighting is then applied to arrive at a final score.
 Applications must receive a score of 3.0 or higher for each of the three criteria to be recommended for funding.